-Detailed methodology for summary and statistical analyses of data collected in this study will be documented in a Statistical Analysis Plan of this study and maintained by Pfizer.
+Detailed methodology for summary and statistical analyses of data collected in this study will be documented in a Statistical Analysis Plan (SAP), which will be dated, filed and maintained by the Sponsor.
 The SAP may modify the plans outlined in the protocol; any major modifications of primary endpoint definitions or their analyses would be reflected in a protocol amendment.